Summary: in this tutorial, you will learn how to use the SQL OR

 ORDER BY

-To find all employees who joined the company in 1997 or 1997 and worked in the department id 3, you use both AND
+To find all employees who joined the company in 1999 or 2000 and work in the department id 3, you use both AND

 and OR